 Las Vegas, NV 89154

 Student Review: “University of Nevada, Las Vegas offers an amazing nursing program, with lots of hands-on practical work and some great instructors who’ve been in the field for a long time.
-I really felt like they helped me to learn not only the science behind nursing, but how to care for patients and how to treat their emotional and spiritual needs beyond just the diseases the were suffering from.
+I really felt like they helped me to learn not only the science behind nursing but how to care for patients and how to treat their emotional and spiritual needs beyond just the diseases they were suffering from.
 I especially enjoy working with children.
 I feel like I finally have a career that will carry me forward through my life, and I owe the UNLV School of Nursing a huge debt of gratitude for all the work they did to help me get there.
-It’s not easy (I remember seeing the sun rise while studying more than a few times…), but it’s worth it.
+It’s not easy (I remember seeing the sunrise while studying more than a few times…), but it’s worth it.
 And worthwhile.” – Student at University of Nevada, Las Vegas

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

 2. Kiplinger’s Best Values in Public Colleges: https://www.kiplinger.com/tool/college/T014-S001-best-college-values-college-finder/index.php#Tile

 3. The Princeton Review.
 The Best 382 Colleges, 2018 Edition.
 New York, Penguin Random House, 2018.

 4. US News Top Graduate Nursing Schools: https://www.usnews.com/best-graduate-schools/top-nursing-schools

 5. Accreditation Commission for Education in Nursing (ACEN): http://www.acenursing.us/accreditedprograms/programSearch.htm

 6. Commission on Collegiate Nursing Education (CCNE): https://directory.ccnecommunity.org/reports/accprog.asp